my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

   The ergodic theorem shows that ergodicity is sufficient for consistent estimation.

   Note that instead of requireing iid, ergodicity imposes a weaker assumption which requires only stationarity and ergodicity.
+That is, serial dependence is allowed for in the time series.